LordButley/JapanEasy/README.md

 The inspiration for the colour scheme through out came from two sources.
 The first is Ema will fill the background.
 The second is the famous red of the "rising sun" from the Japanese flag.

-Font colour is charcoal #444444, which represents the colour of the writing on Ema whilst also being friendlier on the eyes that black.
+Font colour is charcoal #444444, which represents the colour of the writingon Ema traditionally done with charcoal whilst also being friendlier on the eyes that black.

 The user feedback highlighting colours is red #be0029 which has been lifted straight of the centre of a Japanese flag.